 Every person is different, and every person has their own preferences.
 For an interior designer to create an impeccable space, they will have to understand what the client needs before they start their work.
 No two clients are the same, and because of this, every interior designer should make it a point to have a one-on-one conversation with the client.
 The underlying point here is, if you do not know what they want, you will not be able to give a design that they are happy with.
 Designing a room comes with the responsibility of setting things in order, finding the right flow of the room and creating the perfect amalgamation of everything in the room, and that will only be possible when you understand your client.
 Adhere to their needs, understand their purpose and keep what they want in mind when you design.

 Apart from following the principles mentioned above, you also need to make sure that:

 - The colour scheme that you plan for the room is in-line with the design.
-Colour choices help you define various aspects of the room.
+Colour choices like bohemian colour of joyous help you define various aspects of the room.

 - While designing pay attention to the scale and proportion of the room.
 Proportion helps you understand the ratio of each designing element in the room and scale allows you to determine the size of each object that you add to the room.